yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Irremovable"
 	Applicable to: Improvement

-??? example  "Will be replaced by automated workers"
-	Applicable to: Improvement

-??? example  "Will not be replaced by automated workers"
+??? example  "Will not be replaced by automated units"
 	Applicable to: Improvement

 ## Resource uniques